 As the day of your ascent approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
 At which point you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 (Example itinerary base on previous participants)

-0845 – Conditions and group ambitions will dictate whether you start walking from Torlundy North Face carpark or drive up a forestry track to a slightly higher carpark.
+0845 – Conditions and group ambitions will dictate whether you start walking from Torlundy North Face car park or drive up a forestry track to a slightly higher car park.

 0900 – Once over the style the excellent path winds its way gradually towards the North Face of Ben Nevis with spectacular views in every direction.
 The first landmark to be reached is the CIC Hut, a small alpine-style lodge nestled beneath the cliffs.
 It should take no longer than 90 minutes to get to this point where bottles can be filled with fresh water that flows off the mountain.

 1030 – Climb Tower Ridge!
-Your instructor will discuss and assess which is the best way to start the ridge given the weather conditions on the day.
+Your guide will discuss and assess the best way to start the ridge given the weather conditions on the day.
 Some short pitches of graded climbing (Diff) will be tackled on the Douglas Gap and the Towers which give the ridge its name, but expect to be moving as a team for a large portion of the day soaking up the extraordinary scenery and learning some history along the way.
-Soon after crossing The Eastern Traverse and the formidable Tower Gap a short walk is all that stands between you and the highest point in the UK.
+Soon after crossing The Eastern Traverse and the formidable Tower Gap, a short walk is all that stands between you and the highest point in the UK.

 1715 – Expect to be back at the vehicles and on your way to a celebratory drink and well-earnt meal.